lingjf/h2unit/doc/matcher.md

 }
 ```

-If data type is not char*, and length is not specified, length is set to array size while data type is native array otherwise failed.
+If data type is not char*, and size is not specified, size is set to array dimension while data type is native array otherwise failed.

-If data type is char*, and length is also not specified, deduce compare width by string format.
+If data type is char*, and size is also not specified, deduce compare width by string format.

-If buffer only contain '0' '1' ' ', width is considered 1, buffer is parsed to binary, length is set to count of '0' and '1'.
+If buffer only contain '0' '1' ' ', width is considered 1, buffer is parsed to binary, size is set to count of '0' and '1'.

 ```C++
 CASE(memory compare)